Table of Contents:

 The spay or neuter procedure generally includes the following (this will vary with the individual vet or hospital):

 - Examination.
-The veterinary team will perform an examination of your dog that includes looking at the eyes, nose, mouth, skin, palpation (feeling) of the abdomen, and auscultation (listen with a stethoscope) of the heart and lungs.
+The veterinary team will examine your dog, looking at the eyes, nose, mouth, and skin, palpating (feeling) the abdomen, and auscultating (listening with a stethoscope) the heart and lungs.

 - Blood work and/or electrocardiogram (EKG).
-Blood work or an EKG may be part of the package or provided at an additional cost if elected by you.
+Blood work or an EKG may be part of the package or provided at an additional cost if selected by you.

 - Sedation.
 Most dogs receive an injectable sedative medication to help them relax prior to surgery.

 - Intravenous (IV) catheter placement.
 After sedation, some dogs will receive an IV catheter.
-Hair is clipped and a catheter is most often placed in the cephalic vein on one of the front legs.
+Hair is clipped and a catheter is placed in the cephalic vein on one of the front legs.

 - Anesthesia.
 Injectable anesthetic drugs are given through the IV, followed by intubation and inhalation anesthesia.